 You cannot operate a grain elevator in such a way that it creates a public nuisance.
 You must:

-- Maintain air pollution control equipment in proper operating condition and used them as designed
+- maintain air pollution control equipment in proper operating condition and use them as designed.

 You need a hazardous waste identification number if your business produces any amount of hazardous waste.

 Businesses generating most types of hazardous waste are required to report annually, pay a fee, and obtain a license for the subsequent year.
 Facilities in Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington County are licensed and inspected by their county.
 Facilities in greater Minnesota are licensed and inspected by the MPCA.
 If you produce only small amounts of hazardous waste, you probably qualify as a very small quality generator:

 See the Hazardous waste identification and management page for information on managing specific types of hazardous waste, such as antifreeze, lead-acid batteries, solvents, waste tires, used oil, and much more.

 Annual hazardous waste training is required for businesses that generate 220 pounds or more of hazardous waste a month.
 See Step 9 Train your employees in the summary of hazardous waste requirements.

 |Hazardous waste generators fee

 |Mailed to license holders in first quarter, due date on invoice

 Generally, grain elevators that buy, sell, or market grain are likely to be exempt from the industrial stormwater permit.
 "Storage only” facilities, feed mills, and fertilizer mixing plants must obtain a permit.
 Grain elevators that make most of their revenue from grain but also mix fertilizer do not need an industrial stormwater permit.
 More information and application forms are on the industrial stormwater permit page.